Onset of inertial magnetoconvection in rotating fluid spheres: Perturbation analysis

-In the following we shall assume the limit of large $\tau$ such that in first order of approximation the right hand side of equation \eqref{130} can be neglected.
-The left hand side together with the condition $\nabla\cdot \vec u=0$ is of the same form as the equation for inertial modes.
-Among the latter those corresponding to the sectorial spherical harmonics usually lead to the lowest critical Rayleigh numbers for the onset of convection.
-We shall assume that this property continues to hold as long as $\gamma^2$ is sufficiently small.
+In the following we shall assume the limit of large $\tau$ such that in zeroth order of approximation the right hand side of equation \eqref{130} can be neglected.
+The left hand side together with the condition $\nabla\cdot \vec u=0$ is of the same form as the equation for inertial modes \citep{Zhang1994,BusseSimitev2004}.
+In the nonmagnetic case the inertial modes corresponding to the sectorial spherical harmonics yield the lowest critical Rayleigh numbers for the onset of convection \cite{BusseSimitev2004}.
+We shall assume that this property continues to hold as long as the parameter $\gamma$ is sufficiently small so that the nonmagnetic limit is approached in the left-hand side of equation \eqref{130}.
 The sectorial inertial modes are given by